 I received free samples of California walnuts mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by the California Walnut Commission and I am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 I’ve got a fun spin on classic enchiladas to share with you today!
 You may think I’m a little off my rocker by suggesting that you add walnuts to your enchiladas, but I promise it is so tasty.
 I’ve lightened up traditional enchiladas by replacing the meat with mushrooms, beans, and chopped walnuts.
 All of which provide healthy nutrients like protein, fiber, and Omega 3s.
-In fact, each serving of this walnut mushroom enchilada casserole provides the equivalent of one ounce of walnuts.
-That one ounce of walnuts has a lot to offer including: 2.5 grams of the essential plant-based omega-3 alpha-linolenic acid (ALA), and 4 grams of protein and 2 grams of fiber to keep you feeling full!

 To make this recipe more feasible for a weeknight, I skipped the enchilada rolling step and just layered everything in a casserole dish similar to a lasagna.
 It goes so much faster this way!
 You can also easily adapt this recipe to be vegan too by leaving out the cheese or replacing it with your favorite vegan shredded cheese.
 We like making this a meal by pairing it with a big side salad for a satisfying dinner.